ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 Using raw addresses comes with two primary limitations:

 1. **No built-in error detection.** Raw addresses lack validation mechanisms.
 This means there's no way to verify the address before a transaction is sent.
 If you accidentally modify the address string—by adding, removing, or mistyping a character—the transaction could be sent to an incorrect destination, potentially resulting in permanent loss of funds.
 2. **No support for additional flags.** Raw addresses do not support special flags, which are often required when sending transactions using user-friendly addresses.
 These flags enable extra features or behaviors during transaction processing.
 We'll cover the available flags and their purpose in the following section.

+**Note:** despite these limitations in front-end development, using the raw address format is the most effective way to store addresses and handle logic on the back end.
+It is considered the preferred format for storage purposes.

 ### User-friendly address